• Skip to primary navigation

 Overhead of round white bowl containing arranged salad with balsamic glaze drizzled over it.

 My kids think that this quinoa bowl recipe is topped with ice cream and chocolate syrup.
 I hate to disappoint, but it’s not.
-Although, I think I’d choose ricotta and balsamic glaze over ice cream and chocolate most days.
-Most, not all.
-Especially with mushrooms and tomatoes.
+Although, I think I’d choose ricotta and balsamic glaze over ice cream and chocolate most days, especially with mushrooms and tomatoes.
 They go far better with ricotta and balsamic than they do with ice cream and chocolate.

 Seriously though, I had to tell them about three times that it wasn’t what they thought it was.
 I still don’t think they believed me.

 I’ve been partnering with Red Gold Tomatoes for awhile now, and this isn’t the first time we’ve chatted about the quality of their product.
-They’re great tomatoes to throw into the blender to make restaurant style salsa, but they also shine straight out of the can.
+They’re great tomatoes to throw into the blender to make restaurant style salsa, too.

 Arranged salad in white bowl, with can of Red Gold tomatoes in background.

-What are “bowls”?
-You may be seeing lots of recipes for bowl meals that include a cooked grain, protein, and vegetables.
-Often they are called Buddha bowls or burrito bowls. if they have a southwestern theme.
-There’s really no limitations on bowls; you can pretty much create anything you like.
+You may be seeing lots of recipes for meal bowls that include a cooked grain, protein, and vegetables.
+Often they are called Buddha bowls or burrito bowls if they have a southwestern theme.
+There are really no limitations on bowls; you can pretty much create anything you like.

 The quinoa bowl today is very simple and the roasted tomatoes are a highlight.
 It’s vegetarian, gluten-free, low fat, and low calorie (only 158 calories per serving).
 Quinoa is a good source of protein, fiber, and amino acids.
 This satisfying bowl doesn’t skimp on taste and is perfect for lunch or a light dinner.